 The Skywalk, Grand Canyon.

-The Skywalk is a horseshoe walk that was completed March 28 2007 and was the idea of David Jin, a business man from Las Vegas, who discussed the project with the Hualapai tribe.
+The Skywalk is a horseshoe walk that was completed March 28, 2007, and was the idea of David Jin, a businessman from Las Vegas, who discussed the project with the Hualapai tribe.
 He dreamed up a walkway of glass that stretched out over the Grand Canyon in a half circuit.
 The Skywalk can hold a total weight of 71 million pounds, which would equate to around 71 fully loaded 747 aircrafts.
 The walkway is 1,219 meters above the Colorado River and extends 21m from the cliff edge.
 83,000 pounds of glass was used in the construction along with one million pounds of steel.
 The whole thing was constructed on site and drilling for the project took over a year from start to finish.

 The Millau Viaduct, France

 The Millau Viaduct was completed on 16 December 2004 and is the highest road bridge deck in the whole of Europe.
-The viaduct is located 270 meters above the Tarn River at the highest point of the viaduct and it is the tallest bridge in the world; as the viaduct is 342 metres it comes in higher than the Eiffel Tower.
+The viaduct is located 270 meters above the Tarn River at the highest point of the viaduct and it is the tallest bridge in the world; as the viaduct is 342 meters it comes in higher than the Eiffel Tower.
 The viaduct offers passage between Paris and Spain and helps to ease the congestion.
 It has a lifespan of around 120 years and cost a total of 320 million Euros to build.

 The Kansai Airport, Osaka, Japan